 Thanks to a global network of volunteer experts, host partners, academic institutions, and generous supporters, we work to increase access to quality urological care in medically underserved areas of Africa, Asia, and the Caribbean.
 Each year, we serve hundreds of children and adults in need while training local doctors and nurses.
 The training we provide helps ensure that future generations will have access to the life-changing surgical care they need to lead healthy, productive lives.

 Who We Are

-IVUmed is committed to making quality urological care available worldwide.
-In fulfilling this mission, IVUmed provides medical and surgical education to physicians and nurses and treatment to thousands of children and adults.
+IVU is committed to making quality urological care available worldwide.
+In fulfilling this mission, IVU provides medical and surgical education to physicians and nurses and treatment to thousands of children and adults.

 Where We Work

 We partner with dynamic surgeons in teaching hospitals in low-resource areas of Africa, Asia, and the Caribbean.
 Overall, we have worked in over 30 countries worldwide to build access to quality surgical care.

 Learn more about how you can help advance our mission and Teach One, Reach Many.
 We organize 25-30 surgical training workshops that cover most urological subspecialties.
 Get involved today.